eleniralli/Recommendation-System-Development-for-Paintings-through-Image-Classification/README.md

 Part 2:
 The development of the multi-output classification model and recommendation system will be implemented in Part 2, utilizing various architectures to enhance predictive capabilities and suggest artworks to users effectively.

+The weights of the best epoch are from epoch 47.
+If you prefer not to use all the weights, you can use only them.

 Authors:
 Papadimitriou Anna, Registration number: f2822311 Ralli Eleni, Registration number: f2822312